• Typhoon-related events in the US cause billions of dollars in damages.

 It can also affect specific industries, primarily the real estate industry.
 Here are various ways typhoons can damage the real estate industry, and share some advice for entrepreneurs on preparing for and recovering from these catastrophic events.

-Physical Destruction of Propertiesdestruction
+Physical Destruction of Properties

 A typhoon’s most immediate and visible effect on the real estate industry is the physical destruction of properties.
 High wind speeds, heavy rainfall, and storm surges can lead to widespread damage.
 This can include everything from broken windows, roofs, and structural damage to the destruction of buildings.
 The cost of rebuilding and repairing these properties can be astronomical, particularly for larger commercial buildings and infrastructure.